 Buying this land for conservation benefits both biodiversity and the indigenous peoples that call the area home.
 Women for Conservation is already working to promote conservation education, participatory hunting agreements, and sustainable livelihood opportunities for the local Emberá Katío indigenous community.
 This will be an ongoing project, collaborating with the people that most depend on the land.

-Women for Conservation graciously accepted a gift from Planet Women that closed out the campaign today.
+Women for Conservation graciously accepted a substantial gift from Planet Women that closed out the campaign.
 Planet Women is a new conservation partner that solves intractable environmental problems by inserting more women into important leadership positions and deploying women as a conservation strategy.

 “We are eternally grateful to our donors and supporters that rallied together and raised these funds in record time,” said Women for Conservation Founder, Sara Inés Lara.
 “Securing this land purchase is vital to staving off species extinction and advocating for sustainable livelihoods in Colombia.
 We look forward to continuing our work with the Emberá Katí people as conservation leaders of Chocó.”